SelfRef/wcf-project/README.md

 ## Documentation

-Full documentation in Polish language is available [here](docs/WCFProject_Documentation_PL.docx) in DOCX format.
+Full documentation in Polish language is available [here](docs/WCFProject_Documentation_PL.pdf) in PDF format.

 ### Frameworks and libraries